 …maybe I have some reading to do about piston sizes…

 …and maybe it wasn’t so airtight after all.
 It got condensation in the cylinder of the displacer, so that’s not good.
 Back to the drawing board!
 Maybe someday I’ll have one running like this solar one or this solar powered lamina flow engine.

-If you want to learn the basics of a stirling engine but unfortunately you have -like me- two left hands, you can always buy a cheap low-temperature engine.
-Maybe this incredible cheap but working! cardboard engine on eBay
+If you want to learn the basics of a stirling engine but unfortunately you have -like me- three left hands, you can always buy a cheap low-temperature engine.
+Take a look for example at some cheap low temperature engines on [php_everywhere].